-Common scenarios you might encounter while teaching adult learners
+Common challenges of teaching adult learners

-They know everything
+Adult learners know everything

 Pointing out to your adult students that there is a reason they are in the classroom (i.e. they don’t know everything) is not likely to score you any brownie points.

-Instead, you need to allow them to figure out what they don’t know and tell you what they want to know.
+You need to allow them to figure out what they don’t know and tell you what they want to know.

-They are shy
+Adult learners are shy

 Bear in mind that even outgoing personalities may be hesitant to speak out in a foreign language in front of a room full of strangers.
 They may get embarrassed when they don’t know how to say what they want to say or if they make mistakes.

 Help your students become familiar with each other and they will feel more comfortable speaking with their classmates.
 Also, remind them that making mistakes is how they will learn.

 They don’t want to use coursebooks

-Many adults have bad memories of being in school and they have a block when it comes to doing language exercises and activities.
+Many adults have bad memories of being in school.
+They have a block when it comes to doing language exercises and activities.

 Rather use authentic materials.
 Use newspapers, magazines, podcasts and TED talks to convey language.
 Use their life experience and knowledge to get them talking.

-They don’t have time
+Adult learners don’t have time

 As a result, they may be absent from class more than other students, or they may not do their homework.

 Encourage your students to come to class as often as possible but be understanding when they can’t.
 Give them homework which they will enjoy doing and which fits into their lifestyles.

-They have the weight of the world on their shoulders
+Adult learners have the weight of the world on their shoulders

-The same issues that are stealing time from them are usually the culprits when tit comes to stress.
+The same issues that are stealing time from them are usually the culprits when it comes to stress.
 Just like children, when adults are stressed they can act out, lose their patience, or become distracted easily.

 Encourage your students to leave the outside world outside.
 Create an atmosphere in the classroom which is almost a sanctuary for them.
 Hopefully this way they will look forward to coming to your lessons to take a break from their day-to-day lives.